onera/Cassiopee/Converter/doc/source/Filter.rst

 ---------------------------------------------------------------------------

-.. py:function:: Converter.Filter.Handle.loadSkeleton()
+.. py:function:: Converter.Filter.Handle.loadSkeleton(maxDepth=3, readProcNode=False)

-    Load a skeleton tree from file (a tree where no data are loaded).
+    Load a skeleton tree from file (a tree of depth maxDepth where no data are loaded).

+    :param maxDepth: the depth you want to load (-1 means all tree)
+    :type maxDepth: int
+    :param readProcNode: if true, force reading of proc node.
+Usefull for maxDepth <= 4.
+    :type readProcNode: boolean
     :rtype: a skeleton pyTree

     *Example of use:*